Israeli attorney-general plans to charge Netanyahu in corruption cases

-JERUSALEM (Reuters) - Israel’s attorney-general said on Thursday he intends to indict Prime Minister Benjamin Netanyahu on corruption charges, a decision coming just six weeks before a closely contested national election.
+JERUSALEM (Reuters) - Israel’s attorney-general announced on Thursday he intends to indict Prime Minister Benjamin Netanyahu on corruption charges, a decision coming just six weeks before a closely contested national election.

-The dramatic move, the first time a serving Israeli prime minister has been put on official notice of planned prosecution, deepened uncertainty over the right-wing leader’s re-election prospects.
+It was the first time a serving Israeli prime minister has been put on official notice of planned prosecution, and deepened uncertainty over how Netanyahu, a veteran right-wing leader, will fare against a coalition of upstart centrist rivals.

-Netanyahu, who has denied any wrongdoing in the three long-running corruption investigations against him, was due to deliver a televised statement later in the day.

-He has already said he has no intention of resigning.
-Netanyahu’s Likud party described the looming indictment as “political persecution”.

-The actual filing of charges, which include bribery, fraud and breach of trust, will depend on the outcome of a required hearing, the Justice Ministry said in a statement.
+An actual filing of the charges of bribery, fraud and breach of trust would depend on the outcome of a required hearing, the Justice Ministry said.
+That could take months to complete.

 At that hearing - which could take place after the April 9 election - Netanyahu can try to persuade the attorney-general, Avichai Mandelblit, not to indict him.

-Netanyahu, 69 and seeking a fourth consecutive term, is set to become Israel’s longest-serving prime minister this summer if he wins the election.
+“I intend to serve you and the country as prime minister for many more years.
+But it’s up to you,” he said, referring to his hopes of winning a fourth consecutive term in April.

+“It’s not up to the civil servants.
+It’s not up to the television studios.
+It’s not up to the pundits and journalists.”

-He is suspected of wrongfully accepting $264,000-worth of gifts, which prosecutors said included cigars and champagne, from wealthy businessmen and dispensing favors in alleged bids for favorable coverage by a newspaper and a website.
+Netanyahu is suspected of wrongfully accepting $264,000-worth of gifts, which prosecutors said included cigars and champagne, from tycoons and dispensing favors in alleged bids for improved coverage by an Israeli newspaper and a website.

-He could face up to 10 years in jail if convicted of bribery and a maximum 3-year term for fraud and breach of trust.
+He could face up to 10 years in prison if convicted of bribery and a maximum 3-year term for fraud and breach of trust.

 Israel’s shekel weakened against the dollar on the news.
 It was trading at 3.63 per dollar at 1620 GMT, from 3.6240 before the announcement and down 0.4 percent versus the U.S. currency from Wednesday.

-In December, Israeli police recommended that Netanyahu be indicted for bribery and fraud and breach of trust, with Mandelblit left to make a final decision on whether to press charges.

-Opinion polls have shown a tight race for Netanyahu, with sharp gains for a center-left alliance that could score an upset over Likud.
+Opinion polls show a tight race for Netanyahu’s Likud party, with sharp gains for a center-left alliance led by Benny Gantz, a former armed forces chief who has pledged clean government.

+At the hearing with Mandelblit, the 69-year-old Netanyahu can cite the public interest in arguing against an indictment.

+In his statement on Thursday, the prime minister touted what he has achieved for the country: noting the strong economy and ties with world powers that he has cultivated over the last decade.

 Anshel Pfeffer, author of a recent Netanyahu biography, said on Twitter that Israel was entering “uncharted waters” in which “no one has any idea how being a prime minister under notice of indictment will effect Netanyahu and his government”.